AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/assets-asset-types.md

 ---

 # Asset Types
-In many instances, you will have multiple assets of the same type..
+In many instances, you will have multiple assets of the same type.
 In this situation, an asset type can be used to create multiple similar assets.
 A change to the asset type is reflected in all assets that are derived from the asset type.

 ## `List Asset Types`